xnorkl/cyberdefenseclub/playbook.md

 find /path/to/file -user <user> -name "*.ext"
 # you can do the same but by group
 find /path/to/file -group <group> -name "*.ext"
-# print all shell files owned by usera and userb
+# print all shell files owned by usera and userb with ls formatting
+find /path/to/file -name "*.sh" -user usera userb -ls
+# you can user logical operators

-find /path/to/file -user usera userb
+find /path/to/file -name "*.sh" -user usera -o userb -ls
 ```

 **chown**